python-pillow/Pillow/docs/deprecations.rst

 .. note::

-    Additional ``Image`` constants were deprecated in Pillow 9.1.0, but they were later restored in Pillow 9.4.0.
+    Additional ``Image`` constants were deprecated in Pillow 9.1.0, but that was reversed in Pillow 9.4.0 and those constants will now remain available.
     See :ref:`restored-image-constants`

 =====================================================  ============================================================
 Deprecated                                             Use instead